Revere Pewter Kitchen Cabinets, Quartz, & More

-It seems every time I post a photo on Instagram about our kitchen, I get the same questions, ‘what colour are your cabinets?
+It seems that every time I post a photo on my Kylie M Instagram about our kitchen, I get the same questions: ‘What color are your cabinets?
 Which countertop is that?
-Is that your real hair colour?‘ So, I figured it was time for a blog post with all the dirty details.
+Is that your real hair color?‘ So, I figured it was time for a blog post with all the dirty details.

-And no, the floor isn’t actually faded in front of the stairs, it’s just a lil trick the photographer did to make the surrounding areas pop a little more.
+And no, the floor isn’t actually faded in front of the stairs; it’s just a little trick the photographer used to make the surrounding areas pop a little more (kinda wish they hadn’t, but whatever).

-But first, let’s take a gander at the before, which wasn’t bad, but has several fatal flaws…
+But first, let’s take a gander at the before photo, which isn’t bad but has several fatal flaws…

-• The hardware is dumb.
+- The hardware is dumb.
 That’s right, dumb.
-Look at the way they put the handles on the doors?
-Sure, great for a more modern style home, but for a more traditional or even transitional approach, they don’t work.
-Plus, I couldn’t just put in standard knobs/handles without seeing two big gaping holes in the front of the doors #firstworldproblem, but moving on…
+Look at the way they put the handles horizontally on the doors.
+Sure, they’re great for a more modern style home, but for a more traditional or even transitional approach, they don’t work.
+Plus, I couldn’t just install standard knobs/handles without seeing two big gaping holes in the front of the doors #firstworldproblem, but moving on…

-• The countertop is Santa Cecilia granite and I could certainly work with that, but the pink undertones in the backsplash clash with the counter and make me want to twitch and cry in a corner.
+- The countertop is Santa Cecilia granite, and I could certainly work with that, but the pink undertones in the backsplash clash with the counter and make me want to twitch and cry in a corner – plus, I want to extend the island.

-• The previous owners had two large dogs and the floor is BEAT and isn’t quality enough to be refinished.
+- The previous owners had two large dogs, and the floor was beat and not quality enough to be refinished.

 OUT WITH THE OLD AND IN WITH THE NEW (my motto with husbands too…just joking Tim).